-Chlordiazepoxide, also known as Chlordiazepoxide Hydrochloride and commonly known by its trade name Librium, is a sedative and hypnotic benzodiazepine medication most commonly used for treating alcohol withdrawal, anxiety and insomnia.
+Chlordiazepoxide, also known as Chlordiazepoxide Hydrochloride and commonly known by its trade name Librium, is a sedative and hypnotic benzodiazepine medication most commonly used for treating alcohol withdrawal, anxiety, panic attacks and insomnia.

 For those with an alcohol addiction, Chlordiazepoxide can be an effective treatment for long-term recovery.